nicholasgmccormack/PwCChatWithYourData/README.md

 Tech stack used includes LangChain, Pinecone, Typescript, Openai, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
 Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.

-**If you run into errors, please review the troubleshooting section further down this page.**

 Prelude: Please make sure you have already downloaded node on your system and the version is 18 or greater.

 ## Development